-To this end, we send out newsletters that cover news, important information and diary dates.
-This can be found on our website in the News-Newsletters tab and also on our school app in the Newsletter section.
-Diary dates are displayed on our homepage.
+To this end, we send out newsletters that cover events in school, important information and diary dates.
+This is sent out via the School Comms emailing/text messaging system and can be found on our website in the News-Newsletters tab, as well as on our school app in the Newsletter section.
+In addition, newsletters are posted on our Mount Nod School Class Dojo page.
+Diary dates are also displayed on our website homepage.

-We also use a text messaging service to provide current information and reminders, as well as sending notifications via our new school app, which can be downloaded for free.
-Often teachers will communicate about homework and learning directly with classes via the Class Dojo.
+Teachers will also communicate about homework and learning via the Class Dojo app.
 Parents can use this platform to message teachers about the work set.
 For all other queries, we have dedicated email addresses for each year group which can be found in the year group learning pages.

 Expressing Your Views

 Your views are important to us and we are always keen to hear your questions and comments.
 There are a variety of ways in which you can contact us - you will find these details above and on our homepage.

 Parent's evenings are held twice throughout the year, but it is often more effective if informal meetings are arranged with the class teacher, as and when they are needed.
 Meetings are held in school but can also be held over the telephone if this is more convenient.